SheidaEmdadi/ML_Final/README.md

 # ML_Final

 Student name : Zeinab (Sheida) Emdadi
 This project is done as the final exam of the CAS 747 course at McMaster University.
-For any enquires please contac Emdadibz@mcmaster.ca
+For any enquiries please contac Emdadibz@mcmaster.ca

 # Installations
 The following instructions are for preparing libraries to run the code on Jupyter Notebook.

-## pytorch

 ```python